The soul of the sluggard desires and has nothing,

 Joshua said to them, “Who are you?
 Where do you come from?”

 22 Joshua called for them, and he spoke to them, saying, “Why have you deceived us, saying, ‘We are very far from you,’ when you live among us?
-23 Now therefore you are cursed, and some of you will never fail to be slaves, both wood cutters and drawers of water for the house of my God.”
+23 Now therefore you are cursed, and some of you will never fail to be slaves, both wood cutters and water carriers for the house of my God.”

-Five Kings War against Gibeon
+Five Kings Wage War against Gibeon

-7 So Joshua went up from Gilgal, he, and the whole army with him, including all the mighty men of valor.
+7 So Joshua went up from Gilgal, he and the whole army with him, including all the mighty men of valor.
 8 The Lord said to Joshua, “Do not fear them, for I have delivered them into your hands.
 Not a man from among them will stand before you.”

 9 Joshua therefore came to them suddenly.
 He marched from Gilgal all night.
 10 The Lord confused them before Israel.
-He killed them with a great slaughter at Gibeon, and chased them by the way of the ascent of Beth Horon, and struck them to Azekah and to Makkedah.
+He killed them with a great slaughter at Gibeon, and chased them along the way of the ascent of Beth Horon, and struck them to Azekah and to Makkedah.
 11 As they fled from before Israel, while they were at the descent of Beth Horon, the Lord hurled down great stones from the sky on them to Azekah, and they died.
 There were more who died from the hailstones than those whom the Israelites killed with the sword.

 The Sun Stands Still

-12 Then Joshua spoke to the Lord in the day when the Lord delivered up the Amorites before the Israelites.
+12 Then Joshua spoke to the Lord on the day when the Lord delivered up the Amorites before the Israelites.
 He said in the sight of Israel, “Sun, stand still on Gibeon!
 You, moon, stop in the valley of Aijalon!”

 13 The sun stood still, and the moon stayed, until the nation had avenged themselves of their enemies.
 Is this not written in the book of Jashar?
-The sun stayed in the middle of the sky, and did not hurry to go down about a whole day.
+The sun stayed in the middle of the sky and did not hurry to go down about a whole day.

-14 There was no day like that before it or after it, that the Lord listened to the voice of a man; for the Lord fought for Israel.
+14 There was no day like that before it or after it, that the Lord listened to the voice of a man, for the Lord fought for Israel.

 15 Joshua returned, and all Israel with him, to the camp to Gilgal.